 - Low refrigerant

-Either way, the outcome is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and in essence 'overcools' itself.
+Either way, the outcome is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and in essence 'overcools' itself.
 The impact of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 In short, the A/C transformed into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 Just make sure the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and ensure that they are not impeded by furniture or drapes.
+Open all the registers completely and ensure that they are not impeded by furniture or curtains.

 - Call Falso Service Experts.
 The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can become a pricey repair.
-When your unit freezes over it can lead to damage to the compressor.
-Replacing your compressor could easily cost as much as a downpayment on a new system.
+When your AC freezes over it can lead to a compressor replacement.
+Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
 In fact, many people are forced to choose between installing a new system and repairing the damaged unit.
 If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of getting a less expensive emergency.
-Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
+Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.